 The mining sector is also important for the generation of employment for thousands of Peruvians and represents one of the main sources of fiscal revenues.
 Nevertheless, statistics demonstrate that there is a general correlation between metals prices and fiscal revenues in Peru.
-Tax proceeds from mining and metals companies fell by 45.5% in 2013 compared with 2012, in the face of lower commodity prices and higher costs.
+Corporate income tax proceeds from mining and metals companies fell by 37.6% in 2014 compared with 2013, in the face of lower commodity prices and higher costs.